United States Senate: Criticism

 The Senate has been characterized as a uniquely counter-majoritarian institution in relation to legislatures in other countries.
 Political scientist Robert Dahl wrote of the Senate, "the degree of unequal representation in the U.S. Senate is by far the most extreme [and a] profound violation of the democratic idea of political equality among citizens."
 The countermajoritarianism is rooted in two features.
 First, the Senate's apportionment scheme, which apportions seats based on states rather than population, resulting in a small-state advantage.
 Second, the filibuster enables a minority of the chamber to block action in the chamber.

 The Senate's structure gives states with smaller populations the same number of senators (two) as states with larger populations.
 Historian Daniel Wirls contends that this structure makes the Senate "non-democratic", and Levitsky and Ziblatt argue that the Senate is America's most minoritarian (undemocratic) institution.
 The disparity in population between the most and least populous states has grown over time.
 In 1790, Virginia had 10 times the population of Rhode Island, while California had 70 times the population of Wyoming in 2020.

+Despite a 1:70 ratio of Wyoming to California voters as of 2020, both states are guaranteed two senators.

 U.S. citizens in the District of Columbia and in U.S. territories have never been represented in the Senate.
 One analysis of democracies by Harvard professors Daniel Ziblatt and Steven Levitsky found that only Argentina and Brazil's upper chambers deviate further from the one person, one vote principle than the U.S. Senate does.
 This disparity in representation between large and small states has increasingly favored Republicans since the 1960s, with David Wasserman estimating in 2018 that Democrats would need to keep winning the popular vote by more than 6% to maintain control of the Senate.
 Elizabeth Rusch and Daniel Lazare argue that the Senate's structure gives voters from small states disproportionate influence and allows them to benefit from disproportionate amounts of federal funding when compared to voters from larger states.

 Ian Millhiser argues that the points made in favor of the status quo do not hold up since some states vote the same as large states, and that the current system was just a political compromise to unite 13 sovereign nations after the Revolutionary War.
 He also documents 21st century examples of how this malaportionment has led to the party receiving the most votes losing control of the Senate (and as a result, the Judiciary) and predicts the trend looks set to continue and possibly increase.